 - Preheat the oven to 350°F (175°C).

 - Cream butter and sugar together.
-If the sugar grains are large pulse it in a blender to make into fine powder.
+If the sugar grains are large pulse it in a blender to make them into a fine powder before using.
 Beat in the eggs one by one until thoroughly mixed in.
 Scrape the sides to prevent the butter from sticking to the sides.
 Add the vanilla essence and mix.

-- Add the dry ingredients in batches and mix slowly using circular scoops till a silky smooth batter is formed.
-Do not over mix .
+- Add the dry ingredients in batches and mix slowly with a spoon using a circular motion till a silky smooth batter is formed.
+Do not over mix.

-- Grease and flour a 9X9 square cake pan.
+- Grease and flour a 9inch X 9inch square cake pan.
 Transfer the batter into the prepared cake pan.
 Use the back of the spatula to spread it evenly.
-Bake in the preheated oven for 30 to 35 minutes until the top begins to brown.
+Bake in the preheated oven for 30 to 35 minutes or until the top begins to brown.

 - Remove from the oven and let cool in the pan for 10 to 15 minutes.